 Can I write my own privacy policy?

 Yes, you can write your own privacy policy.
 However, writing one from scratch is not easy.
 Privacy policies are not just legalese—they’re an essential part of a website that collects and uses personal data.
 A good privacy policy must ensure that users completely understand what data is being collected, used, or disclosed and how and why.
-It also helps to demonstrate your accountability of compliance with laws.
+It also helps to demonstrate your accountability for compliance with laws.

 A bad or non-existent privacy policy can lead to serious legal problems, so it’s not something you want to take lightly.
 Getting legal assistance is an option, but it is expensive.
 This is why we created CookieYes Privacy Policy Generator to help you create a legally compliant privacy policy in minutes.